 We Now Provide Free Technical Assistance through the National Mentoring Resource Center (NMRC)

 The National Mentoring Resource Center (NMRC) provides free specific program practices based on their individual needs.
-The NMRC allows programs to access up to 50 hours of no-cost consultation to your program by expert MENTOR staff.

 To take advantage of this opportunity, fill out a short Technical Assistance Request for your program on the NMRC website.
 The NMRC sends your request to the closest mentoring partnership and where they will review your application, complete an exploratory phone call, and begin working with you on your program’s needs.